BrashRatel/BrashRatel.github.io/README.md

 ### What do it do...? ###

 It uses HTML CSS and Javascript to present a webpage that allows a user to enter in items/qnty/cost then split tabs and rearange items as necessary.
-It also has some functionts that will contact a LNBits server and requrest invoices then present them inline with each tab.
+It also has some functionts that will contact a LNBits server and request invoices then present them inline with each tab.

 I set it up under a github.pages (https://split.r00t.co) with the demo LNbits server and a demo wallet I created, but you should easily be able to download the HTML and host it locally then change the LNBits info to your own.